eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

 such JavaScript objects.
 That's where the helper method `Ditto.buildDittoProtocolMsg` is useful: it explicitly defines which parameters are required for the Ditto Protocol message.

-There is another JavaScript function which is helpful when you need to access the external message.
+There is another JavaScript function which is helpful when access to the complete external message is needed.
-It is possible to use the `mapToDittoProtocolMsgWrapper` in the incoming payload mapping and access the original `externalMsg`.
+It is possible to define the `mapToDittoProtocolMsgWrapper` in the incoming payload mapping and access the original `externalMsg`.

+This is the default implementation of `mapToDittoProtocolMsgWrapper`, delegating to `mapToDittoProtocolMsg`:
 ```javascript
 /**
  * Maps the passed external message to a Ditto Protocol message.